windx0303/CODA-19/README.md

 ![Example Annotation](https://crowd.ist.psu.edu/CODA19/img/example.JPG)

-#### Why do these annotations matter?
+## Why do these annotations matter?

 This work was developed upon the long history of research on understanding scientific papers at scale.
-In short, the rapid acceleration in new coronavirus literature makes it hard to keep up.
+In short, the rapid acceleration in new coronavirus literature makes it hard to keep up with.
-So we highlighted the papers with its **Background, Purpose, Method, and Finding/Contribution** (and Other) for you.
+So we highlighted the papers with its **Background, Purpose, Method, and Finding/Contribution** (and Other).

+People can use these data to create automated annotators to label the remaining papers and/or future papers.
-This type of annotation is known to be able to help with the performances of various BioNLP tasks, too.
+This type of annotation also is known to be useful for several BioNLP tasks.

-#### Why use non-expert crowd?
+## Why use non-expert crowd?

 such as
 creating structured abstracts to summarize the paper better,